 Three Creeks is a small community in southern Arkansas located on Highway 15 approximately 15 miles west Of El Dorado.
-On the scale of national or international importance Three Creeks would go unnoticed, but to our branch of the Moore family tree it holds great prominence.
+On the scale of national or international importance Three Creeks would go unnoticed, but to our branch of the Moore family tree it holds great significance.
 I have never lived there, and my immediate family has spent very little time exploring the surroundings, but ask any member of our family how and why Three Creeks is important, and you will get an instant and positive response.

 In 1846 Alexander Moore, who is my great great grandfather brought his family west from Perry County in Alabama to settle and farm in Three Creeks, Arkansas.
 Some of the migrant Moore family members didn’t stop in Arkansas but traveled to and settled in southeast Texas.
 At an early family reunion of the entire Moore clan the question was posed, “Why did some stop in Arkansas while others moved on to Texas?”
 The answer given by the Texas branch was, “When the travelers came to a road sign pointing to Arkansas, those who could read kept going to Texas while the others proceeded towards Three Creeks.” 🙂

 Alexander and wife Lydia Moore purchased several thousand acres of Three Creeks land for farming, because the land there was very fertile with an excellent water supply and abundant wildlife.
 I have one of the original deeds of his purchase, and the land was available as the result of a land grant from The Treaty of Dancing Rabbit Creek by the Choctaw Indians.
 The Choctaw Nation agreed to deed their lands in Mississippi and Arkansas to the United States in exchange for cash settlements along with safe passage and resettlement lands which were guaranteed in Oklahoma.